arunendapally/twitter-microservices-example/README.md

 ![](img/question.png)

 If we have a mechanism to send inserted and updated rows in those tables to Kafka topics, then we can consume those data changes and update the cached materialized views.
+This will split updating the materialized views and querying the cache into separate, decoupled services.

 ## Sending Data Changes to Kafka Topics